pschool-in/curriculum/content/grammar/article/article-passages.md

 My grandfather needs "a little" help with sorting his medicines.

-Similarly, indefinite article is also used for words like "few", "little" when words like "only" or "just" are used.
+Similarly, the indefinite article is also used for words like "few", "little" when words like "only" or "just" are used.

 For example:

 Ramesh made "just a few" mistakes in his test.
-There is "only a little" icecream left in the fridge.
+There is "only a little" ice cream left in the fridge.